abelcheung/font-coverage/README.md

 Numbers appearing in output represents, in order:

 1. Total number of code points assigned for specific Unicode range
-1. Number of glyphs *assigned* in unicode standard for that range
+1. Number of glyphs **assigned** in unicode standard for that range
-1. Number of glyphs *not assigned* in unicode standard for that range
+1. Number of glyphs **not assigned** in unicode standard for that range

 So the output snippet above means all Music symbol related unicode ranges are 100% covered (though not for other ranges), and there are 11 extra glyphs in Musical Symbols not used by current version of Unicode.

-*Note*: all code points in Control Chars, Surrogates and Private Use Areas are treated as unassigned.
+**Note**: all code points in Control Chars, Surrogates and Private Use Areas are treated as unassigned.

+### Support for other Unicode versions

+The `-u` option allows one to compare the font against alternative versions of Unicode (by default current version 6.3.0 is used).
+Include files for latest update of all major Unicode versions (2.1 onwards) have been pre-generated, but if one somehow wants to compare against other versions, it is possible to invoke `gen-include-file.pl` to generate the ones you need.
+Please refer to the script itself for detail.

 ### Todo

-* user options to show/hide PUA
+* [ ] user options to show/hide PUA
-* combined count of all fonts
+* [ ] combined count of all fonts
-* code points in No_block & non-unicode glyphs not handled
+* [ ] code points in No_block & non-unicode glyphs not handled
-* well defined codepoint ignore list
+* [ ] well defined codepoint ignore list
-* cross platform support
+* [ ] cross platform support
-* scan *all* fonts used by system to get an idea about the system&rsquo;s unicode coverage in general
+* [ ] scan *all* fonts used by system to get an idea about the system&rsquo;s unicode coverage in general